joeellis/joeellis.github.io/_posts/2017-06-20-redux-architecture.markdown

 ##### Use intermediary containers

-While the container / presentational component paradigm works well, it's not always clear on when containers should be introduced.
+While the container / presentational component paradigm works well, it's not always clear when containers should be introduced.
 I've seen (and written) apps with a single top-level container that fetches the whole world and then passes down everything to its component's children and their children's children.
 This results in props 'passing through' multiple components before they are ever even used.
 As your app grows, this becomes an annoying problem as even simple changes, like renaming props, involves changing many other non-related components.
 Definitely a code smell that something is not right.

 Instead, create containers when you notice multiple props 'passing through' multiple components.
 There is no need to pass props from one end to the other when a container in the middle can access the state and create those props for you.
 Intermediary containers also have added benefits, such as encapsulating sections of your component tree making their children easier to maintain and test.
 Don't be afraid to use them if the situation calls for it.